-We, R & R, are two Indian foodies steeped in kitchen poetry.
-We first met five years ago as neighbors in the Midwest and food was the “it” factor right from that very first encounter.
+We, Ranjini & Ruchira, are two Indian foodies steeped in kitchen poetry.
+We first met years ago as neighbors in Chicago and food was the it factor right from that very first encounter.
 We were on our way to a community potluck.
 Not a week passed since then that did not involve the swapping of breakfasts, lunches and dinners.
-We have shared brick-like first breads, soups for the sick souls in our households, and also snuggled in treats for each other when one of us was feeling down.
-Our little girls are best friends forever and food is, quite ostensibly, the binding factor there too.
-In fact, it didn’t take us long to discover that they always ate best when they were together.
+We have shared brick-like first breads, soups for the sick souls in our households, and also snuggled in cheer-me-up treats for each other when most needed.

 We’d love to hear from you.
 Leave us a note here or email us at tadkapasta@gmail.com